 What works best?

-Some athletes prefer chest strap monitors because they feel they are more accurate.
-In a recent study, however, researchers discovered that wrist monitors may be just as accurate.
+Some athletes prefer chest strap monitors because they feel they’re more accurate.
+In a recent

 As a result, the monitor you choose may come down to personal preferences, your exercise of choice, budget, and any features the specific device has.